Visual content marketing statistics show that colored visuals increase the chance of someone reading a piece of content

 Using Visual Content in Your Content

 Distribute images across your blog posts and articles To get the most engagement out of every article, make sure that you place an image right at the start.
-This can be an image right after the headline, or it can be placed like this:
+It can be an image right after the headline, or you can place it like this:

 Source: The Content Marketing Institute